-If so, you'll find it at AFC Henley, FA Charter Standard Club, provider of children's and youth football.
+If so, you'll find it at AFC Henley, FA Charter Standard Club, provider of children's, youth and women's football.

 Our facilities include:

-- Five pitches at our Reading Road Sports Ground at Jubilee Park.
+- Seven pitches, additional training space and our clubhouse at our Reading Road facility at Jubilee Park.

-- A full-sized pitch in the village of Harpsden
+- A full-sized 11v11 pitch and changing facilities in the village of Harpsden

-- Access to Henley Town's men's pitch in Mill Lane
+- Occasional use of Henley Town's pitch in Mill Lane

 Our activities include:

 - Saturday morning Mini-Soccer Centre for Reception - U8